wallacegsouza/templates/README.md

 ### 7 Download and install Docker

-To download and install Docker follow the instructions of this [link](DOCKERINSTALLATION.md)
+To download and install Docker follow the instructions of this [link](docker-installation.md)

+### 8 Installing tsuru client and accessing Tsuru from your computer

+**tsuru** is the command line utility used by application developers, that will allow users to create, list, bind and manage apps.

+This [link](https://docs.tsuru.io/stable/using/install-client.html) describes how you can install tsuru CLI, using pre-compiled binaries, packages or building them from source.

+You can also access Tsuru dashboard from this [link](http://tsuru-dashboard.10.131.189.70.nip.io)

+If you want more details, check the tsuru [documentation](https://docs.tsuru.io/stable/.)

-### 8 Creating projects by templates
+### 9 Creating projects by templates

 We have 2 (two) templates that you can choose and create your project from them: **spring-boot-web** and **spring-boot-web-tsuru**.